Paris with Kids: The Ultimate Family Travel Guide (2026) Skip to content

 Cité des Sciences et de l’Industrie

-The Cité des Sciences et de l’Industrie in Parc de la Villette is Europe’s largest science museum and the single best museum in Paris for children.
-The highlight is the Cité des Enfants, which has two dedicated sections: one for ages 2–7 and another for ages 5–12.
-Both feature hands-on, interactive exhibits covering water play, construction zones, sensory exploration, and basic physics experiments that children absolutely love.
-Sessions are timed (about 90 minutes each), so book your slot online well in advance as they sell out quickly during school holidays and weekends.
+The Cité des Sciences et de l’Industrie in Parc de la Villette is the largest science museum in Europe and, hands down, the best museum in Paris for kids.
+The star is the Cité des Enfants, split into two zones, one for ages 2 to 7 and another for 5 to 12.
+Both are wall-to-wall hands-on: water play, construction sites, sensory stations, simple physics they can shove and pull and watch happen.
+Sessions run on timed slots of roughly 90 minutes, and they sell out fast on weekends and school holidays, so book online ahead.

 The Louvre with Kids

-The Louvre can absolutely work with kids if you approach it strategically.
-Don’t try to see everything—pick a theme or trail instead.
-The museum offers family guides and treasure hunts that turn the visit into an adventure rather than a chore.
-Head straight for the highlights kids love: the Mona Lisa (they’ll want the photo), the Egyptian Antiquities gallery with its mummies and sarcophagi, the imposing Winged Victory of Samothrace, and the grand Napoléon III Apartments with their over-the-top gilded decorations.
+The Louvre works with kids, but only if you go in with a plan and the discipline to stick to it.
+Don’t attempt the whole place.
+Pick a theme or a trail and follow it.
+The museum hands out family guides and treasure hunts that turn the visit into a game rather than a slog.
+Aim straight for the crowd-pleasers: the Mona Lisa (they’ll demand the photo), the Egyptian Antiquities with their mummies and sarcophagi, the towering Winged Victory of Samothrace, and the wildly gilded Napoléon III Apartments.

 Musée d’Orsay

-Housed in a former railway station, the Musée d’Orsay is more manageable than the Louvre in both size and scope, and children often find the dramatic building itself fascinating—the huge station clock on the top floor is a particular favorite for photos.
-The museum’s Impressionist collection—Monet’s water lilies, Renoir’s dancing couples, Degas’s ballerinas—tends to engage children more than classical art because of the vivid colors and recognizable subjects.
-The museum offers family workshops and free children’s activity booklets at the information desk that guide kids through the collection with games and drawing challenges.
+Set inside a converted railway station, the Musée d’Orsay is far easier to handle than the Louvre in both size and scope, and kids are often taken with the building itself.
+The giant station clock on the top floor is a guaranteed photo.
+The Impressionist rooms tend to win children over faster than classical galleries, all those vivid colors and recognizable scenes: Monet’s water lilies, Renoir’s dancing couples, Degas’s ballerinas.
+Pick up the free kids’ activity booklets at the information desk, which steer little visitors through the collection with games and drawing challenges, and ask about the family workshops.

 Musée en Herbe and Other Children’s Museums

-The Muséum national d’Histoire naturelle in the 5th Arrondissement is another perennial favorite with children of all ages.
-The Grande Galerie de l’Évolution features a dramatic procession of life-size animal specimens marching through the main hall, and the dinosaur and paleontology exhibits are consistently a hit with kids.
-The museum sits within the Jardin des Plantes, which includes a small zoo (the Ménagerie, one of the world’s oldest), beautiful botanical gardens with a butterfly greenhouse, and a playground—perfect for combining education with extended outdoor play.
+Over in the 5th Arrondissement, the Muséum national d’Histoire naturelle is another reliable hit at any age.
+The Grande Galerie de l’Évolution sends a procession of life-size animal specimens marching down the main hall, and the dinosaur and paleontology rooms never fail.
+It all sits inside the Jardin des Plantes, which throws in a small zoo (the Ménagerie, among the oldest in the world), botanical gardens with a butterfly greenhouse, and a playground.
+Education and a long outdoor romp, same address.

 Paris with Toddlers: Essential Tips